Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Background and Related Work

 \section{Background and Related Work}

-Recent work has shown model instability when retraining deep learning models, mainly due to underspecification~\cite{damour2020underspecification} and poor calibration~\cite{guo2017calibration}. ~\citet{mccoy2019berts} notice large variation in model performance across models trained with different random seeds. ~\citet{nie2020can} argue that this phenomenon is due to underlying task complexity and annotator disagreement. ~\citet{mosbach2020stability} propose a simple fine-tune recipe to reduce model uncertainty.
-While they explore combinations of learning rates and training steps for fine-tuning, we explore different distillation based methods to reduce model jitter.

-Previous works have also noticed this problem of model irreproducibility and proposed solutions.
+The problem of \emph{model churn}~\cite{46326}, defined as the difference in predictions observed across runs when re-training models, has traditionally been studied for classification tasks.
+In contrast with previous work, we study the problem of model churn for structured prediction, specifically for SLU. ~\citet{shamir2020anti} introduced ``anti-distillation'' to increase diversity in ensemble predictions and ~\citet{shamir2020smooth} introduced the smooth-relu activation function; however, in our initial experiments we did not find significant improvement using these methods when applied to structured prediction.
+Other work has explored forms of smoothing to reduce churn, either by computing soft labels using the nearest neighbors~\cite{bahri2021locally} or by weighting the loss term of individual examples using the predicted probabilities from a teacher model~\cite{Jiang2021ChurnRV}.
+As these methods were developed for classification, we leave the task of adapting them to structured prediction for future work.

+Other research has focused on related problems such as reproducibility~\cite{mccoy2019berts} and calibration~\cite{guo2017calibration,mosbach2020stability}. ~\citet{nie2020can} argue that this phenomenon is due to underlying task complexity and annotator disagreement. ~\citet{damour2020underspecification} claim that reproducibility is primarily due to underspecification, where there are many distinct solutions to the same problem.
+While these problems are related to churn, both reproducibility and calibration metrics are computed relative to a target, rather than accounting for agreement across re-training runs.

 It has been well known that ensembling increases reproducibility and model calibration~\cite{hansen1990neural, lakshminarayanan2016simple}.
-Since ensembles increase inference times, distillation~\cite{hinton2015distilling} is commonly used to train a student model with similar inference resource usage. ~\citet{shamir2020anti} introduced anti-distillation which made sure the ensemble predictions were sufficiently diverse leading to more model reproduciblity. ~\citet{reich-etal-2020-ensemble} extend ensemble distillation to structured predictions.
+Since ensembles increase inference times, distillation~\cite{hinton2015distilling} is commonly used to train a student model with similar inference resource usage. ~\citet{reich-etal-2020-ensemble} show that ensemble distillation improves calibration for machine translation and named entitity recognition.
 For our distillation baselines, we follow the recipe by ~\citet{chen2019distilling}.
 For co-distillation, we follow the recipe developed by ~\citet{anil2018large}.

-In our work, we look at the aforementioned approaches and compare them in terms of resource usage and effectiveness on the task of conversational semantic parsing~\cite{ref:TOP,cheng2020conversational, damonte2019practical, aghajanyan2020conversational, lialin2020update}. ~\citet{shamir2020smooth} also present a study on the effects of different activation functions, especially smooth-relu (SMELU) on reducing \textit{model jitter}.
-In our work, however, we did not observe significant changes in model agreement with various activation functions.
+In our work, we look at the aforementioned approaches and compare them in terms of resource usage, churn reduction, and effectiveness on the task of conversational semantic parsing~\cite{ref:TOP,cheng2020conversational, damonte2019practical, ref:SBTOP, lialin2020update}.